 Pulling a vacuum on an HVAC system is necessary for installing, fixing, and repairing HVAC units.

 When a vacuum is pulled, there is two ways to measure it with either a manifold gauge and micron gauge.

 Manifold gauges are the original equipment used to measure air pressure and see how much of a vacuum was in a system.

-Micron gauges are a modern digital way to measure air pressure and much more precise.
+Micron gauges are a modern digital way to measure air pressure and are much more precise.

 Both units will work to measure a vacuum, with most technicians these days using micron gauges.